Why WattleDBFeaturesPricingvs SupabaseIndustriesBlogFAQContactSign inStart free

 Best simple, predictable managed database

-Straightforward managed PostgreSQL, MySQL, Redis and more with clear, flat-ish pricing and a Sydney (SYD1) data centre — a great middle ground between the complexity of AWS and a full BaaS.
-Still US-owned, so the CLOUD Act applies, and like RDS it's a database, not a complete backend.
+Straightforward managed PostgreSQL, MySQL, Redis and more with clear, flat-ish pricing and a Sydney (SYD1) data centre, a great middle ground between the complexity of AWS and a full BaaS.
+Still US-owned, run from overseas, and like RDS it's a database, not a complete backend.

 • Simple, predictable pricing and setup